Algorithmic Universality, Low-Degree Polynomials, and Max-Cut in Sparse Random Graphs: Preliminary Results

 where

 Moreover, the same bound holds for $\Y$.
 It suffices then to notice that each summand in the above sum is a connected LDP containing the corresponding $i_t$ node.
-Applying Lemma \ref{lemma:pre:2} yields that each summation can be written as $n^{m_1 + m_2-1} |\X_\ll|^3 w(\Z^\ll)$ where $\X_\ll^3 w(\Z^\ll)$ is a connected LDP with $O(1)$ coefficients, and the $n^{m_1+m_2-1}$ accounts for double counting in the summation over all indices in $\{i_1,i_2,i_3\}$.
-The result of (\ref{claim.5.13.1}) and (\ref{claim.5.13.2}) then readily follows in the above cases by applying (\ref{20}) in Lemma \ref{lemma:pre:7} (with $S$ the set of endpoints of edge $\ll$).
+Applying Lemma \ref{chapter2:lemma:pre:2} yields that each summation can be written as $n^{m_1 + m_2-1} |\b{X}_\ell|^3 w(\Z^\ell)$ where $\b{X}_\ell^3 w(\Z^\ell)$ is a connected LDP with coefficients bounded by a constant $c$, and the $n^{m_1+m_2-1}$ accounts for double counting in the summation over all indices in $\{i_1,i_2,i_3\}$.
+The result of (\ref{chapter2:claim.5.13.1}) and (\ref{chapter2:claim.5.13.2}) then readily follows in the above cases by applying (\ref{chapter2:20}) from Lemma \ref{chapter2:lemma:pre:7} (with $S$ the set of endpoints of edge $\ell$).